Circuit Technology Center 22 Parkridge Road

 Evaluation

-1. Visual examination, the dimensional requirement of land diameter and inside diameter.
+1. Visual examination of the dimensional requirements of the land diameter and the inside diameter.

 2. Electrical continuity as required.